 You can also make homemade hamburger buns for these or find some tasty pretzel buns for more of a brewery vibe.

-When you are done making these apple chutney burgers give my fully loaded green chile burgers a try (but use this recipe to make the burgers!
-It’s now THE BEST and only way to make burgers)
+When you are done making these apple chutney burgers give my fully loaded green chile burgers a try.

 What are some delicious burger combos that I should try next?
 Let me know in the comments below!